 Wikipedia

 Wikipedia has been praised for enabling the democratization of knowledge, its extensive coverage, unique structure, and culture.
 Wikipedia has been censored by some national governments, ranging from specific pages to the entire site.
-Although Wikipedia's volunteer editors have written extensively on a wide variety of topics, the encyclopedia has been criticized for systemic bias, such as a gender bias against women and geographical bias against the Global South (Eurocentrism).
-While the reliability of Wikipedia was frequently criticized in the 2000s, it has improved over time, receiving greater praise from the late 2010s onward, while becoming an important fact-checking site.
+Wikipedia's volunteer editors have written extensively on a wide variety of topics, but the encyclopedia has also been criticized for systemic bias, such as a gender bias against women and a geographical bias against the Global South.
+While the reliability of Wikipedia was frequently criticized in the 2000s, it has improved over time, receiving greater praise from the late 2010s onward.
 Articles on breaking news are often accessed as sources for up-to-date information about those events.
 Provided by Wikipedia

 -